swcarpentry/sql-novice-survey/_episodes/04-calc.md

 Expressions can use any of the fields, all of usual arithmetic operators, and a variety of common functions.
-(Exactly which ones depends on which database manager is being used.)
+(Exactly which ones depends on which database engine is being used.)
 For example,
 we can convert temperature readings from Fahrenheit to Celsius and round to two decimal places: